 by Cesca Janece Waterfield

-In Middlesex County, shop about an hour east of Richmond, sale sits a stunning cultural pearl.
-While it’s normally nestled quietly along the waters of the Rappahannock River, clinic once a year, it stirs up a succulent commotion, drawing nearly 75,000 people.
+In Middlesex County, about an hour east of Richmond, sits a stunning cultural pearl.
+While it’s normally nestled quietly along the waters of the Rappahannock River, once a year, it stirs up a succulent commotion, drawing nearly 75,000 people.
 And it’s all because of a gnarled bi-valve.
 This year it happens on Nov.
 7 and 8, when the charming town of Urbanna hosts the Official Oyster Festival of the Commonwealth, the 51st Annual Urbanna Oyster Festival.

 This tradition began modestly in 1957, when a few local residents established “Urbanna Days” as a way to show off their antique cars in a parade, bring together the tiny community, and support local merchants.
 Urbanna has built much of its economy from its bountiful waters, especially from oysters.
 So in 1961 the name for the event was officially changed to the “Urbanna Oyster Festival.”
 In 1988, the General Assembly of Virginia designated it Virginia’s Official Oyster Festival.
 In 1991, the non-profit Urbanna Oyster Festival Foundation was established to produce and manage the annual event.
 In 2006, Coastal Living Magazine named the Festival one of the “10 Fabulous Festivals on the East Coast.”
 After 51 years, the Urbanna Oyster Festival continues to honor and preserve the unique cultural heritage of an important part of Virginia.